cstbox/core/README.md

 ## Installation

+### Some preliminary background

 Current works are made in Debian based distributions context.
-We currently use a bare Ubuntu Server 12.04 LTS for our deployments on i386 targets, installing nothing else but the ssh server.
-Raspberry deployements use a Raspbian which X server is disabled.
+We use a bare Ubuntu Server 12.04 LTS for our deployments on i386 targets, installing nothing else but the `ssh` server.
+Raspberry deployements use a Raspbian where X server has been disabled.

+If you are using a different option, you will have to adapt to your target, including migrating services to the init mechanism used by your system.

+Installation adds the appropriate configuration for `logrotate`.
+If your target does not include it, either add it if possible, or use some custom mechanism for limiting the log files size.
+At the worst you can modify the service starting scripts to redirect logs to `dev/null`, but you will be left without any way to investigate problems which could arise.

+Please, don't ask us how to do for deploying on a Windows box, since we will never care about this option.
+We don't consider Windows to be eligible for an embedded headless system.

-### With `apt-get`
+### Installing with `apt-get`

 **WARNING** - PPA server is not yet available